Codepowders/PHPblogP3/README.md

 [W5-003]

    1. Configured the post page in the adminpanel with the database
    2. Script is working and changing the original post.
-Try at: http://jorritbreeuwer.nl/Blog/admin/index.php and edit...
+Try at: http://jorritbreeuwer.nl/Blog/admin/index.php and edit.

 [W5-004]